andedevsecops/DocuSign-SecurityEvents/README.md

 	"Workspace Id": Azure Log Analytics Workspace Id​ "Workspace Key": Azure Log Analytics Workspace Key "CustomLogTableName": Azure Log Analytics Custom Log Table Name "Function Schedule": The `TimerTrigger` makes it incredibly easy to have your functions executed on a schedule.
+The default **Time Interval** is set to pull the last ten (10) minutes of data.
 	```
-	**Note**
-	The default **Time Interval** is set to pull the last ten (10) minutes of data.
-	If the time interval needs to be modified, it is recommended to change the Function App Timer Trigger accordingly update environment variable **"Schedule**"
-	(post deployment) to prevent overlapping data ingestion.

 ## Post Deployment Steps
 1. After successful deployment go to your Resource Group and search for storage account, named - `docusign<<uniqueid>>` and upload previously edited json files under "docusign-monitor" container